ansys/pyturbowizard/tts_documentation/ConfigFile.md

 ...
 ```

 Next, you can choose your ``` expressionTemplate ```.
-Currently there are expression templates available for a compressor and a turbine setup.
+Currently there are expression templates available for a compressor and a turbine setup, as well as for compressible and incompressible setups.
 Optional objects are:
   - ```gravity_vector```:  Vector defining gravity, e.g. [0.0, 0.0, -9.81], default: not set, gravity off
   - Definition of Rotation Axis